AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-instructions.md

 <InlineAlert variant="info" slots="text"/>

 We recommend always adding a `name` to blocks.
 Otherwise, it is given a random name.
+To make a block non-cached, a `name` is required.

 | Attribute | Description | Values | Required? |
 |:------- |:------ |:------ |:------ |